 I have a special kind of spontaneity.
 Sometimes I do things with very little thought.
 I rely on my instinct.
-My behavior makes no sense at the time, but things pan out much better than I ever could have expected.
+That is better than me trying to control my thoughts, because whenever I do so it messes with my creativity-no joke!
+My spontaneity makes no sense at the time, but things pan out much better than I ever expected.
 This is what happens when you don’t think too much.

 Take last Wednesday, for instance.